“How might we assist one who has brought us such yuletide joy?”

 The sound of soft weeping emanates from within.

-Caroline: Caroline almost drops the present when it starts weeping, but instead uses it to still the shaking in her hands as she finds a place for it alongside the others for Adeline.
+Caroline: Caroline almost drops the present when it starts weeping.
+She instead uses it to still the shaking in her hands as she finds a place for the present alongside the other ones marked for Adeline.

 GM: “Keep some distance between everyone’s presents, Caroline, if you please.
 Half the joy is hunting for one’s gifts amidst all the others,” Abélia calls.
 Caroline only turned her back for a moment, but the dark-eyed Frenchwoman is already retrieving another present from the sack—well over halfway across the spacious room.
 Cécilia adjusts a sagging snowman ornament on the tree.